Data by Projects

 282participating hospitals

-This project supports the integration of low-barrier opioid treatment services into existing syringe service programs (SSPs) to increase the availability of opioid use disorder (OUD) treatment services and engage more SSP participants in treatment.
+This project supports low-barrier opioid treatment services to increase the availability of opioid use disorder (OUD) treatment services and engage more participants in treatment.
 Since 2020:

 Since 2020: